About

 Contact David at talkpix@earthlink.net

-Contributor Harry Duke is an actor, director, teacher, and theatre critic who is a member of the San Francisco Bay Area Theatre Critics Circle, American Theatre Critics Association, and the Marquee Theater Journalists Association.
+Administrator/Contributor Harry Duke is an actor, director, teacher, and theatre critic who is a member of the San Francisco Bay Area Theatre Critics Circle, former member of the American Theatre Critics Association, and co-founder of the Marquee Theater Journalists Association.
 He holds a B.A. in Theatre Arts from Sonoma State University where he graduated magna cum laude.

 He is an active member of the North Bay theatre community and has appeared regularly on Sonoma County stages for the past twenty years.
-He co-hosts The Drive with Steve Jaxon on KSRO News Talk 1350 AM/103.5 FM and hosts a weekly segment previewing local theatre.
+He co-hosted The Drive with Steve Jaxon from 2021 – 2023 on KSRO and continues to host a weekly segment covering local theatre on The Drive’s current home on 95.5 FM KRSH.

-He is the regular theatre critic for Metro Publishing’s Northern Californian alternative weeklies.
-The North Bay Bohemian covers Sonoma and Napa Counties while the Pacific Sun – now the nation’s oldest continuously published weekly – covers Marin county.
+He is the lead theatre critic for Metro Publishing’s Northern Californian alternative weeklies – the North Bay Bohemian covers Sonoma and Napa Counties , the Pacific Sun – now the nation’s oldest continuously published weekly – covers Marin County, and the Healdsburg Tribune covers the Wine Country community of Healdsburg.

 Contact Harry at mrhjduke@gmail.com